Cjcarlevato/Trends-In-Obesity-NSS-Capstone-Project/README.md

 # Trends-In-Obesity-NSS-Capstone-Project

 ## Central Questions this Project Addresses:
-•	Visualization of obesity rates overtime o	  Where has obesity been increasing or decreasing? o	  Which states experience the highest obesity rates o	  What socio-economic factors are correlated with higher obesity rates?
+•	Visualization of obesity rates overtime <br>
+o	  Where has obesity been increasing or decreasing? o	  Which states experience the highest obesity rates o	  What socio-economic factors are correlated with higher obesity rates?